ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

   - Given the opportunity to input, store, and output a type of data, pick the correct discrete structure (e.g., a number, set, sequence, stream, dictionary, or tree) and then:
-    - Implement it and integrate it into a correct, well-tested, and well-documented Python program consisting of between one hundred and five hundred lines of code.
+    - Import it and then integrate it into a correct, well-tested, and well-documented Python program consisting of between one hundred and five hundred lines of code.
     - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the type of data.
     - Justify the decision to use a specific discrete structure to solve a problem.
-  - Given the formal definition of a discrete structure that uses mathematical notation, correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due to, for instance, implementation concerns related to computational costs and storage overheads.
+  - Given the formal definition of a discrete structure that is described with mathematical notation, correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due to, for instance, implementation concerns related to computational costs and storage overheads.
   - Given the formal definition of a discrete structure and its implementation as a Python program, correctly describe its properties, demonstrate and verify those properties through testing and/or proof, describe how these